joelschar/Teaching-HEIGVD-AIT-2015-Labo-Load-Balancing/README.md

 <http://192.168.42.42> in your favorite browser.
 The load balancer
 forwards your HTTP request to one of the web app containers.

+In the case the previous link does not work, you can access the load balancer with <http://localhost:8080>.
+If you need to use this address, you will have to adapt the laboratory to use this address.

 Both containers run the same simple test web app.
 It is modeled as a REST resource.
 To make this lab more "interesting" the app uses sessions.
 The app is written in Node.js and uses a cookie named